-“Full” DRIPs are a little more cumbersome which is why I wrote my step-by-step series:
+Because “full” DRIPs are a little more cumbersome that “synthetic” DRIPs, I wrote my step-by-step series for you.

-Want to undertand Dividend Reinvestment Plans (DRIPs) and Share Purchase Plans (SPPs)?
+Want to understand Dividend Reinvestment Plans (DRIPs) and Share Purchase Plans (SPPs)?

 Check out my comprehensive step-by-step series posted here on my site and shared with Dividend Ninja.